 School Costs in Porto

-If you are planning to move to Porto with children, you’ll be pleased to know that there are several options open to you.
-You have public schools, private schools, and international schools.
+If you are planning to move to Porto with children, you’ll be pleased to know that there are several options.
+There are public schools, private schools, and international schools.

-Public education is free for all Portuguese citizens and legal residents in Portugal.
-However, if you choose private education then you will obviously have to pay a fee.
-In Portugal, this usually falls between €800 and €1,500 per month for primary through to high school.
-Extra costs that you will need to factor in are book fees, enrollment fees, and, if the school requires a uniform, then you will need to pay for this as well.
+Public education is free for all Portuguese citizens and legal residents.
+However, if you choose private education, you will obviously have to pay a fee.
+In Portugal, this usually falls between €800 and €1,500 per month for primary through high school.
+Extra costs that you will need to factor in are book fees, enrollment fees, and, if the school requires a uniform, you will need to pay for this as well.

-Many international students flock to Lisbon, Porto, and Coimbra, among other universities in the country to study.
-The universities in the country are very good and internationally recognized for their excellence and long traditions.
+Many international students flock to Lisbon, Porto, and Coimbra, among other universities in the country, to study.
+The country’s universities are very good and internationally recognized for their excellence and long traditions.

 Healthcare Costs in Porto

-For Portuguese residents and citizens, healthcare is almost completely free, with the exception of some procedures, such as visiting the emergency room or taking a diagnostics exam.
+Portugal healthcare is almost completely free for Portuguese residents and citizens, with the exception of some procedures, such as visiting the emergency room or taking a diagnostic exam.

 For private healthcare, you will be required to pay an average of €40 to €50 for a doctor’s appointment in a private healthcare facility, while yearly fees can cost €400.
-A comprehensive healthcare cover will cost you around €1,000.
+Comprehensive private health insurance cover will cost you around €1,000.

 How to Move to Porto: Portugal Visa Options